mwcz/palebluepixel/pelican-test/content/posts/009 - color palette prototype.md

 Title: HTML5 tool for creating color palettes from an image
 Date: 2011-11-17 22:25:00
-Categories: html5, canvas, color, colorpal
+Tags: html5, canvas, color, colorpal
+Category: blog

 For an [HCI](http://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction) class project in Fall 2009, I pulled together some of my previous demos to make this integrated tool.
 It was just a prototype, and I haven't taken the time to get the code set up and working on this blog.
 If anyone is interested, I can dig up the code and send it along.